-The current Call will close on November 30th, 2016.
-Candidates will be PhD Theses defended and mainly conducted in Europe or in countries having a Eurographics Chapter or in EG Organizational Member Institutions ( https://www.eg.org/index.php/about-eg/local-chapters ).
-Theses defended and awarded the degree from May 1st, 2015, up October 31st, 2016, are eligible in this edition.
+The current Call will close on November 30th, 2017.
+Eligibility includes a PhD Thesis defended and mainly conducted in Europe or in countries having a Eurographics Chapter or in EG Organizational Member Institutions ( https://www.eg.org/wp/local-chapters/).
+Theses defended and awarded the degree from May 1st, 2016 to October 31st, 2017 are eligible in this edition.
+The award committee will take both the quality of the research conducted and the scholarliness of the submitted thesis into consideration.
 The required documentation includes:

-2. Names and contact details of four possible reviewers, of which at least one is not the Thesis supervisor or one of the examiners or a co-author in a publication resulting from the thesis.
-The connection of each possible reviewer to the Thesis (Supervisor, Examiner, Co-author, None) should be stated.
-The Awards Committee reserves the right to solicit reviews also from persons not on this list.
+- Names and contact details of four possible reviewers, of which at least one is not the Thesis supervisor or one of the examiners or a co-author in a publication resulting from the thesis.
+The connection of each possible reviewer to the Thesis (Supervisor, Examiner, Co-author, None) should be clearly stated.
+The Awards Committee reserves the right to solicit reviews also from experts, not on this list.

-The documentation of candidate nominations must be sent by e-mail to the PhD Thesis Awards chair, Paolo Cignoni ( firstname.lastname@example.org), not later than November 30th, 2016.
-Submissions can be sent by the candidate, the supervisor or any other researcher.
+The documentation of candidate nominations must be sent by e-mail to the PhD Thesis Awards chair, Niloy J. Mitra (email@example.com), not later than November 30th, 2017.
+Submissions can be sent by the candidate, the supervisor, or any other researcher.
+If you do not receive an acknowledgment within one day, please contact Niloy again.
 All submitted material should be in English.
 Every Thesis can be submitted only once.

 Full Citations of Eurographics PhD Awards